-- A minimum of one written quote must be obtained - Suppliers must provide valid tax invoices within the University's standard payment terms - Strategic Procurement are available to offer expert advice and should be brought into negotiations at an appropriate time if required - If negotiating with a private seller or online marketplace for either new or used goods, seek advice from Strategic Procurement regarding the associated risks and obtain approval prior to making any commitment

-Avoid requirements for payment of a deposit, and the issue of other types of pro-forma (preliminary) invoices, either by negotiating terms or using an alternative supplier.
-If payment of a deposit is unavoidable, make payment with the University's preferred methods.
+- Ensure the University's Procurement Principles are met - Suppliers must provide valid tax invoices within the University's standard payment terms. - If negotiating with a private seller or online market place for either new or used goods, seek advice from Strategic Procurement regarding the associated risks and obtain approval prior to making any commitment - Avoid requirements for payment of a deposit, and the issue of other types of pro-forma (preliminary) invoices, either by negotiating terms or using an alternative supplier.
+If payment of a deposit is unavoidable, make payment with a corporate credit card, subject to the Corporate Credit Card Procedures - Use a University contract template where possible.

-8. Procurement Process - over \$50,000
+8. Tender process - over \$20,000